bfi-digital/bfi-design-system/README.md

 We use `eslint` and [`jsx-a11y`](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) to detect potential accessibility issues.
 Some code editors will automatically pick up problems, and it runs automatically with the `jest` tests, but you can also lint manually with `npm run lint`.

+## What's with the name?

+It's a working title, because we started making this soon after the Oscar nominations came out.

+We also looked at `celluloid`, but it was taken on npm!

+Got a better name?
+Let us know!

 ## To-do list

 * Add more add-ons to the Storybook playground